Protection of Confidential Information

 - Other personal or family obligations.

-In addition, confidential client information may be shared with third party sub-advisors and service providers to service the account(s) and our contractual obligations.
+In addition, confidential client information may be shared with third party investment advisers serving as sub-advisers in order to service the account(s) and act on their contractual obligations.

 We restrict access to your nonpublic personal information to those employees who need to know that information to provide financial services to you.
 We maintain physical, electronic, and procedural safeguards that comply with federal standards to guard your nonpublic personal information.